vele616/monorepo/packages/company/website/content/blog/callbacks-exercises.md

 author: davidabram
 ---

 It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
-The best way is to write a project from scratch, which is super time-consuming.
 We have prepared some exercises to help out the beginner devs to solidify their understanding of **callbacks**.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution.

 If you need some additional help, you can check out our [Functions video](https://youtu.be/VkjE7CebnPQ) from **#lockdown learning** series in which we discuss **functions and callbacks** or contact the author of the article directly.